wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.23 - 28 Sep 2013 =
+* Fixed : Category/Term exceptions to grant additional access did not affect term listings if parent term was inaccessible
+* Fixed : Add Exceptions UI on Edit Permissions screen inappropriately included "n/a" as a Post Type under some conditions
+* Fixed : Several PHP Strict Notices, mostly for non-static functions

 = 2.1.22 - 25 Sep 2013 =
 * Feature : Bulk-assign roles or exceptions to multiple users (link on Permissions > Users screen)